What is Interactive Fiction?

 for certain keywords) is nearly always a bad idea, since it is almost bound to be

-with existing IF parser technology is to put a drastic limit on the range and syntax
+existing IF parser technology is to put a drastic limit on the range and syntax of

 A number of approaches are possible within these limitations.

-simplest is to restrict conversational commands to TALK TO X, and then respond with
+is to restrict conversational commands to TALK TO X, and then respond with canned

-canned conversation; this can work well enough in certain contexts, and does retain
+conversation; this can work well enough in certain contexts, and does retain maximum

-maximum authorial control over the course of conversations, but greatly restricts
+authorial control over the course of conversations, but greatly restricts players’

-players’ freedom of choice with concomitant loss of interactivity.
-Another option is
+freedom of choice with concomitant loss of interactivity.
+Another option is to have

-to have TALK TO X respond with a menu of things the PC can say (possibly linked with
+TALK TO X respond with a menu of things the PC can say (possibly linked with a second

-a second command to switch topic); again this can work reasonably well, but is not
+command to switch topic); again this can work reasonably well, but is not without its

 restricted-choice menu interface may not sit well with the open-ended command line